sys-bio/tellurium/docs/antimony.rst

      example();
    end

-This is usually not very helpful in and of itself-you'll likely want to give the submodule a name so you can refer to the things inside it.
+This is usually not very helpful in and of itself-you’ll likely want to give the submodule a name so you can refer to the things inside it.
 To do this, prepend a name followed by a colon: